maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 About:

-Currently, the game for M5 consists of the 3 exploration maps, as well as 3 battle stages.
-The game stats will continue to be balanced, but it is playable.
+Currently, the game for M5 consists of the main exploration map, as well as 3 battle stages.
+There will be a final level for M6.
+The characters' stats are also not fully balanced yet, but it is playable.

-Scenes: Start Menu, 3 Exploration Maps, 3 Battle Scenes
+Scenes: Start Menu, Cutscene, Exploration Map, 3 Battle Scenes

 ================================================================
 GAME FEATURES: